Value Alignment Tax: Measuring Value Trade-offs in LLM Alignment: Experimental Settings

 \section{Experimental Settings}

 We evaluate VAT on four LLMs: DeepSeek-V3.2, GPT-4o-mini, Qwen3-4B-Instruct, and Gemini-2.5-Flash-Lite.
-All models are evaluated under few-shot prompt steering with $k \in {2,4,8}$.
+All models are evaluated under few-shot prompt steering with $k \in \{2,4,8\}$.
 For Qwen, we additionally consider parameter-level alignment via supervised fine-tuning (SFT) and direct preference optimization (DPO).
+Both SFT and DPO are implemented using LoRA with rank 32 and a maximum sequence length of 2048.
+SFT is trained with a learning rate of $1\times10^{-4}$, batch size of 8, and 6 training epochs.
+DPO uses the same learning rate and LoRA configuration, with a preference parameter $\beta = 0.1$.
+We include sensitive analysis in Appendix \ref{app:causal_analysis}

 We consider four Schwartz values.
 Security is evaluated under reinforcement, while Power (suppression), Stimulation, and Hedonism are evaluated under suppression.
 All results are computed on a held-out test set using paired pre--post evaluation under identical prompts.
+Details of evaluation prompts are in Appendix \ref{app:steering_prompt}.
 Robustness analyses are reported in Appendix~\ref{sec:robustness}.